Primitive Baptists – True Hyper-Calvinists

 The rest of the Church (those outside the Primitive Baptist camp) who believe in the sovereignty of God in salvation, would never deny that the sinner is dead in sin and cannot possibly reach out to God for salvation, cannot choose Christ, cannot accept Jesus as their savior.
 But they would not deny that God uses “means” – sends His laborers – into the fields to participate in the harvest.
 God is not ashamed to use mere vessels of clay as his messengers and as his laborers in the fields.
 But Primitive Baptists seem to think He should be ashamed.
 They claim that not only is the free-will gospel robbing God of His glory but that the evangelist is robbing God of His glory.

-I guess if Paul had had some Primitive Baptists to “straighten him out”, he could have saved himself a whole lot of trouble as he summarized in 2 Corinthians, chapter 11:
+I guess if Paul had had some Primitive Baptists to “straighten him out” by telling him to not bother preaching to the lost as a means of salvation, he could have saved himself a whole lot of trouble, which trouble he summarized in 2 Corinthians, chapter 11:

 24 Of the Jews five times received I forty stripes save one.